vaaako/vaaako/README.md

 # Hi, I'm Vako
 **Systems Analysis and Development student** and aspiring **backend programmer** with<br>
-a focus on modular software and clean code
+a focus on clean code

 I like to use everything<br>
 > backend / graphics/ games